StructCoder: Structure-Aware Transformer for Code Generation: Introduction

+Code generation bears a strong resemblance to natural language generation as both involve the creation of a sequence of words or tokens.
 Since natural language generation using deep learning has achieved great success in recent years, it is natural to exploit similar deep learning based approaches for code generation as well.
 However, the code domain faces a unique set of challenges.
 Since the generated code is to be understood by a machine as opposed to a human, it is even more important for the generated code (compared to natural language) to adhere to a specific syntax.
 Moreover, since a minor change in code could alter its function, it is also critical to preserve the semantic information from the source code during translation.
 To generate syntactically correct code, some of the existing approaches for code generation leveraged the AST structure by learning to generate inorder traversal of AST \citep{li2017code}, learning to generate production rules for AST based on a grammar, encoding AST paths using RNNs \citep{alon2020structural}, and using AST-based attention \citep{li2017code, kim2021code} in sequence models. \citet{guo2020graphcodebert} hypothesize that Data Flow Graph (DFG), which contains more semantic information and is less complex than AST, is a more useful structure to learn code representations.
 They incorporate DFG into the Transformer encoder by appropriately masking the attention matrix.
 Our model, \textit{StructCoder}, consists of a Transformer encoder that incorporates both syntax and data flow of source code by embedding root-leaf paths in the AST and using a modified self-attention framework, called \textit{structure-aware self-attention}.

 \textbf{Code generation heavily relies on the decoder to generate code that is syntactically correct while simultaneously preserving the semantics present in the input.
 Structcoder advances the state-of-the-art by incorporating a structure-aware Transformer decoder that is designed to preserve of syntax and semantics of the generated code.} None of the existing pretrained Transformer models constrain the generated code structure.
 In our work, we not only incorporate source AST and DFG into the encoder, but also drive the decoder to learn the target syntax and data flow by introducing novel AST and DFG related tasks.
 Particularly, we train the decoder to predict all the root-leaf paths in the target AST and also to predict the DFG edges.